Treating Irritable Bowel Syndrome (IBS) With Constipation

 There are different kinds of antidepressants and doctors may choose one or the other, depending on whether you suffer from constipation-predominant IBS or diarrhea-predominant IBS.

-For IBS patients with constipation, Schorr-Lesnick will sometimes prescribe small doses of a SSRI (selective serotonin reuptake inhibitor) antidepressant, such as Celexa and Paxil.
+For IBS patients with constipation, Schorr-Lesnick will sometimes prescribe small doses of a SSRI (selective serotonin reuptake inhibitor) antidepressant, such as citalopram Celexa, escitalopram (Lexapro), fluoxetine (Prozac), paroxetine (Paxil), and sertraline (Zoloft).
 They do not usually cause constipation.
 Their side effects include nausea, loss of appetite, and diarrhea.

 Other older antidepressants (called tricyclic antidepressants) tend to cause constipation.
 Doctors usually prescribe them for IBS patients with diarrhea.
-These drugs include Elavil, Pamelor, and Norpramine.
+These drugs include amitriptyline (Elavil), nortriptyline (Pamelor), and desipramine (Norpramine).
 Other side effects of tricyclic antidepressants include dry mouth, drowsiness, and blurred vision.